rust-lang/const-eval/promotion.md

 ### `#[rustc_args_required_const(...)]`

-Additionally, some platform intrinsics require certain operations to be immediates (known at compile-time).
+Additionally, some platform intrinsics require certain parameters to be immediates (known at compile-time).
 We use the `#[rustc_args_required_const]` attribute, introduced in [rust-lang/rust#48018](https://github.com/rust-lang/rust/pull/48018), to